DV

 Strategy & risk

-VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with a seeks to track the performance of the ftse high dividend yield index, which offers exposure to dividend-paying large-cap companies that exhibit value characteristics within the u.s. equity market. the index includes stocks with a history of paying above-average dividends. approach, while VYMI tracks FTSE All-World ex US High Dividend Yield Index using a dividend income strategy.
-Beta is 0.74 for VYM and 0.9 for VYMI, indicating VYM is less volatile relative to the market.
+VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach, while VYMI tracks FTSE All-World ex US High Dividend Yield Index using a dividend income strategy.
+Beta is 0.73 for VYM and 0.78 for VYMI, indicating VYM is less volatile relative to the market.

 Fund details